 Systems do not work in isolation – we need to recognize and plan for how so many systems are interconnected.

-Be aspirational – lots of smaller plans happening all over (jurisdictions, specific populations, specific funding sources); they should all feed into this larger comprehensive plan.
+Be comprehensive – many plans target specific jurisdictions, populations, and specific funding sources; they should all feed into this larger comprehensive plan.

-Consider narrow focus on building the homeless system, with connections to other systems that are homeless-friendly (we cannot fix all).
+Consider narrow focus on building the homeless system, with connections to other systems that intersect with the homeless system.

-Focus on understanding flow in system, use data to identify inflow, backlog of current people seeking permanent housing through Coordinated Entry, and outflow of successful achievement of permanent housing.
+To correctly size the homeless system, use data from the Coordinated Entry System, the Homeless Management Information System, the Point in Time County, and other information systems to research and document the flow into homelessness, the backlog of current people experiencing homelessness, and the outflow to permanent housing.

-Look at various “exit strategies” or interventions to homelessness, and identify connections to other systems.
+Utilize all possible exit strategies and interventions to end homelessness, and creating connections to other systems as needed.

 Consider cash assistance as a viable response/solution.

-Understand and improve connections between shelters and coordinated entry (there is not a tight connection here currently).
+Understand and improve connections between shelters and coordinated entry.

-Groups to Include, and How
+Groups to Include

-Representatives from the Coalition to Prevent Homelessness offer the following list of individuals, groups, and stakeholders to be included in the Comprehensive Plan development process:
+Representatives from the Tacoma Pierce County Coalition to End Homelessness offer the following list of individuals, groups, and stakeholders to be included in the Comprehensive Plan development process:

-Legal support
+Legal support, including Tacoma Pro Bono and NW Justice Project

 Fair Housing